kontena/kontena/docs/using-kontena/loadbalancer.md

 ## Using Kontena Load Balancer

 Kontena Load Balancer is a HAproxy / confd service that is configured to watch changes in etcd.
 Load Balancers may be described in `kontena.yml` and services are connected automatically by linking services to these load balancer services.
-If a load balanced service is scaled/re-deployed then the load balancer will reload it's configuration on the fly without dropping connections.
+If a load-balanced service is scaled or redeployed, then the load balancer will reload its configuration on the fly without dropping connections.

-An example of Internet facing load balancer:
+Here is an example of an Internet-facing load balancer:

 ```
 internet_lb: